Profile production applications in Azure with Application Insights

 Loading code ([COLD])

-If loading code takes a substantial amount of time for a request, the request is the first one to execute the unoptimized portion of the method.
+If loading code takes a substantial amount of time for a request, it's the request's initiate execute of the unoptimized portion of the method.
 Consider using a warmup process that executes that portion of the code before your users access it.

 Send HTTP request